timeplus-io/proton/examples/clickhouse/README.md

 This docker compose file demonstrates how to read from ClickHouse or write to ClickHouse with the new [External Table](https://docs.timeplus.com/proton-clickhouse-external-table) feature.

-A YouTube video tutorial is available for visual learners: TBD
+A YouTube video tutorial is available for visual learners: https://youtu.be/ga_DmCujEpw

 ## Start the example